Image

 Flood Impacted Wells and Springs

-The time period for ordering free flood-related drinking water test kits has ended.
-You may purchase a test kit from the online webstore
+The time period for ordering free flood-related drinking water retest kits ends 11/30/2024.

 Test your drinking water regularly.